 How the rule of law dies in Poland

-Support the CJEU to protect the rule of law in Poland
+Support the ECJ to protect the rule of law in Poland

-The Court of Justice of the EU (CJEU) has forced Poland to undo some steps in the demolition of judicial independence.
+The European Court of Justice (ECJ) has forced Poland to undo some steps in the demolition of judicial independence.
 But Poland's judiciary is still under siege.
 No member state of the EU has ever gone as far in subjugating its courts to executive control.
 EU member states and all parliamentary groups should support the European Commission and the Court in their ongoing battle to protect the rule of law in Poland.

 Since coming into power in 2015, the ruling Law and Justice Party (PiS) has brought the whole system of appointment, promotion and disciplining of judges and prosecutors under its control.
 It captured the Constitutional Tribunal, ignoring its rulings until it had filled it with new friendly judges.
 It dismissed the members chosen by judges on the National Council of the Judiciary, the body responsible for nominating judges and safeguarding the independence of the judiciary, and replaced them by members chosen by the parliamentary majority.
 The Council of Europe's Venice Commission warned already in late 2017 that the changes to the judicial system bore "a striking resemblance with the institutions which existed in the Soviet Union and its satellites."